 1. Demonstrate facility with research techniques, including use of library and online tools.

-2. Evaluate ideas and arguments that address a variety of social and cultural topics.
+2. Evaluate ideas and arguments that address a variety of social and cultural topics from different points of view.

 3. Recognize the difference between primary and secondary sources.